Mona-Said/Twasoul_App/README.md

-# twasoul
+# Twasoul

-Social Application
+## Social Application

-## Getting Started

-This project is a starting point for a Flutter application.
+Twasoul is a social application designed to connect users through real-time interactions.
+Built with modern technologies, it provides a seamless user experience for chatting and sharing content.

+# Features
+### Firebase Authentication
+### Cloud Firestore
+### Firebase Storage
+### Real-time Chat
+### State Management with Cubit

 A few resources to get you started if this is your first Flutter project: